 We continue to be highly reflective and responsive to our students' emerging needs.
+Opportunities to develop students' cultural capital have been developed with a foundation in place to build on in the coming academic year.
 Our self- evaluation is thorough and informed by external consultants and University of Exeter researchers, and the associated school development plan ensures we continue to improve our provision year on year.